PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

 A latent parameter cannot be enumerated into a categorical at construction, so these build a sampled leaf like the continuous ones;
 the literal ``poisson(λ)`` / ``binomial(n, p)`` still return the exact categorical.
-Their pmf is the ``observe`` likelihood weight, which makes the classic discrete conjugate updates (Gamma-Poisson, Beta-Binomial) available to the inference engine below.
+Their pmf supplies the likelihood weight when such a leaf is observed, which makes the classic discrete conjugate updates (Gamma-Poisson, Beta-Binomial) available to the inference engine below.

 The **mean** of a compound leaf is exact (no Monte Carlo, and it works even with ``provsql.rv_mc_samples = 0``) whenever the family's mean is